V4Fire/Client/src/friends/block/README.md

 ### getFullElName

-Returns the full name of the specified block element.
+Returns the fully qualified name of the specified block element.

 ```js
 // b-foo__bla